-- Recent results from RERF showed that HBV and HCV infection and radiation exposure are associated independently with increased risk of hepatocellular carcinoma (HCC), and that radiation exposure was a significant risk factor for non-B, non-C HCC with no apparent confounding by alcohol consumption, smoking habit, or BMI.
+- Recent results from RERF showed that HBV and HCV infection and radiation exposure are associated independently with increased risk of HCC, and that radiation exposure was a significant risk factor for non-B, non-C HCC with no apparent confounding by alcohol consumption, smoking habit, or BMI.
 We are now conducting a study the objective of which is to examine whether chronic inflammation due to radiation exposure is involved in the development of HCC through insulin resistance or liver fibrosis, regardless of HBV/HCV infection and lifestyle-related factors.
-We have successfully fit a structural regression model for inferring the latent factors (inflammation, insulin resistance, liver fibrosis, etc.) based on values of biomarkers.
-Based on that model, we have estimated odds ratios for association between latent factors and HCC.
-We have also established, through methodological research, that standard mediation analysis can be applied to counter-matched, nested case-control data without modification. - Multidisciplinary program projects on radiation and liver cancer have been proposed by involving researchers from the Departments of Statistics, Molecular Biosciences, and Epidemiology within the cancer research cluster (i.e., Projects related to identification of novel biomarkers for detection, mechanisms, and radiation sensitivity of HCC, Projects related to mechanisms of radiation-associated HCC with HBV/HCV, Projects related to mechanisms of radiation-associated non-B/non-C HCC using mouse models and Projects related to methodological issues).
-Overall objectives are to clarify immunologic and metabolic mechanisms of radiation-associated HCC in order to 1) better understand the underlying biological and clinical aspects, 2) obtain more-precise estimates of risk, and 3) be able to apportion probability of causation in radiation-associated HCC.
+We have worked on a statistical model for inferring the latent factors (inflammation, insulin resistance, liver fibrosis, etc.) based on values of biomarkers in collaboration with the Statistics and Epidemiology Departments. - Multidisciplinary program projects on radiation and liver cancer have been proposed by involving researchers from the Departments of Statistics, Molecular Biosciences, and Epidemiology within the cancer research cluster (i.e., Projects related to mechanisms of radiation risk in HCC associated with HBV/HCV, Projects related to mechanisms of radiation-associated non-B/non-C HCC, Projects related to joint effects of radiation and lifestyle factors including effect modification, Projects related to methodological issues).
+Overall objectives are to clarify and quantify mechanisms of radiation risk for HCC in order to 1) better understand the underlying biological and clinical aspects, 2) obtain more-precise estimates of risk, and 3) be able to apportion probability of causation in radiation-associated HCC.